NoumanAhmad448/multi_files_codebase/README.md

 Let me know if you need further refinements! 🚀

-Ah gotcha!
-You're referring to the conventional citation **heading** like people usually add near the bottom of their GitHub README.
-Here's how you can do it in a clean and conventional way:

----

 ## 📖 Citation

 If you use this codebase in your research or projects, please cite it as follows: